ICRC says foreigners among Tripoli prisoners

 He did not specify their nationalities.

-Deposed Libyan leader Muammar Gaddafi, whose whereabouts are unknown after rebels defeated his forces in the Libyan capital, is known to have recruited soldiers from neighboring countries, although he has denied using mercenaries.
+Deposed Libyan leader Muammar Gaddafi, whose whereabouts are unknown after rebels defeated his forces in the Libyan capital, is known to have recruited soldiers from neighbouring countries, although he has denied using mercenaries.

 On Saturday, reporters saw the putrefying bodies of 22 men of African origin on a Tripoli beach.
 Volunteers who had come to bury them said they were mercenaries whom rebels had shot dead after they refused to surrender.